Renault taps Logan creator for $5,500 India car

 Set firmly in Chief Executive Ghosn's sights is a major auto market combining the promise of breakneck growth with implausibly low prices.

-Suzuki Motor Corp holds sway in India with models from its Maruti subsidiary starting below 250,000 rupees and accounting for 1 million registrations a year in a market of 2.6 million.
+Suzuki Motor Corp holds sway in India with models from its Maruti subsidiary starting below 250,000 rupees ($5,600, 3,550 euros) and accounting for 1 million registrations a year in a market of 2.6 million.

 Hyundai has also made dramatic inroads of late with its Eon mini, priced closer to 300,000 rupees.